Investigating American History: A Systems Approach

 Most attempts to improve historical study have relied on the potential of a good story to "make the past come alive."
 We advocate a different approach: "Make the learner come alive."
 The activities in Investigating American History are active, engaging, and intellectually stimulating.
 Its "Investigations" focus on unfamiliar primary sources, and provide systemically integrated concepts that give students a master information organizer they'll find useful for the rest of their lives.

 Investigating American History is a course of study, but also a professional book for history teachers.
 It provides a rationale, procedures, and student materials to transform students into active learners, and gives them conceptual tools to analyze historical change.
 Materials are suitable for adolescents and above.
 It may be used to augment the standard American history course, or as the framework for a complete course.
-It's FREE--no strings, no signup.
+It's FREE--no strings, no signup, no advertising, no spam.
 Download links are below.

 We've added 16 additional free American history investigations to supplement those in the course material above.
 Teachers or mentors may use them to augment these or other materials, or to help build a complete history course focusing on primary sources, active learning, and analysis of systemic relationships.
 Click on the link above for descriptions and download links.